jrobinsonc/docker-wordpress-image/README.md

-# Docker WordPress
+# Docker WordPress Image

-Docker image to build a WordPress site based on CentOS
+Docker image designed to run a WordPress site.
 <https://hub.docker.com/r/jrobinsonc/wordpress/>

+The image is based on CentOS.

 ## Includes